Sara K. Dye

 Native American surgeon in South Dakota, U.S.

-Sara K. Dye (Sauk, born 1945) is a physician and surgeon who has worked with Native American tribes in Oklahoma and South Dakota.
+Sara K. Dye (Sauk, born 1945) is an American physician and surgeon who has worked with Native American tribes in Oklahoma and South Dakota.
 She was director of the Indian Health Service's first noninvasive vascular laboratory and dedicated her career to reducing the number of amputations necessitated by diabetes among Native Americans.

 Early life

 Dye was born in Oklahoma City, Oklahoma in 1945 and is a citizen of the Sac and Fox Nation and an Absentee Shawnee descendant.

 Education

 When graduation from high school, a counselor discouraged Dye from becoming a physician, so Dye decided to pursue a career in X-ray technology.
 Receiving the highest grade on her X-ray technician exit exams, Dye decided to study medicine again.
 In 1968, Dye enrolled at Northeastern State University in Oklahoma for her undergraduate, where she graduated with a 3.8 GPA in pre-med.
 In 1971, Dye continued her education at the Dartmouth Medical School in New Hampshire, and in 1975 she graduated with her Doctorate in Medicine.
 Later in 1983, Dye returned and completed a residency with Dartmouth-Hitchcock Medical Center of New Hampshire.